epfl-ada/ada-2023-project-teamcajare2023/README.md

 IMDb ratings: IMDb (an acronym for Internet Movie Database) is an online database of information related to films, television series and more, where users can rate the films they watch from 1 to 10.
 We are mainly interested in the IMDb average score and number of votes per movie.
 The IMDb title basics and title ratings datasets have been found on IMDb (title.ratings.tsv and title.basics.tsv).

 ## Methods

+J'ai parcouru le cours et on peut faire:
+- Vizalisation:
+    - visualisation 2D avec des heatmaps
+    - PCA
+    - Log axes !!! and anaylse what distribution
+    - Use colorblind safe palettes when visualising color
+    - interactive visualization framework like D3, Vincent, Bokeh
+    - Annotate graphs if needed to show/underline one specific peak
+- Describing data:
+    - Micro-macro average
+    - Hypothesis testing
+    - Confidence interval
+    - Pearson's correlation coef
+    - Sympson paradox
+- Regression:
+    - Linear regression
+    - R squared

+### Part 1 : Quantitative analysis of gender inequalities in movies

+### Part 2 : Qualititative analysis of gender representation in movies

+### Part 3 : Analysis of the reception of movies by the public

+### Part 4 : Analysis by geographical production region

 ## Proposed timeline